-In addition, MLR recently launched the Lake Steward program to support lake associations in their efforts to educate shoreland owners and create a shoreland preservation ethic.
+In addition, MLR recently launched the Lake Steward program to support lake associations in their efforts to educate shoreland owners and create a shoreline preservation ethic.
 Shoreland owners that meet 10 criteria for lake stewardship are awarded a beautiful Lake Steward sign to put on their dock.
 The sign, in addition to rewarding the stewards, helps to shift the social norm (see 'social proof' below).
-The program was popular this summer, with over ten lake associations in various parts of the state participating and hundreds of site visits (the primary shoreland owner educational opportunity) completed.
+The program was popular in its first summer, with over ten lake associations in various parts of the state participating and hundreds of site visits (the primary shoreland owner educational opportunity) completed.
 The Lake Steward program creates partnership opportunities with local resource managers and state agency professionals.
-The Board of the city of East Gull Lake voted to include language promoting Lake Steward on the permit applications for shoreland development.
-MLR will work to expand the Lake Steward program in 2022 and thereafter.
+The Board of the City of East Gull Lake voted to include language promoting Lake Steward on the permit applications for shoreland development.
+MLR will work to expand the Lake Steward program in the coming years.